andrewzwicky/TripleAgent/README.rst

 ========================================================
 Triple Agent is a utility to parse and analyze the timeline component of SpyParty replays.
 [1]_  The Triple Agent repository also contained pre-parsed games from recent Spy Party competitive events that can be analyzed without spending the time to parse.

 Triple Agent works by automatically scrolling and taking screenshots of the timeline of games, but *is not able to directly read timeline content from replay files at this time*.
 Because of this, it is likely to work only on my machine until work is done to make the code more generic.
 This means that parsing does require a computer with SpyParty installed, and may not work will all setups currently.
 [1]_.
-Once the screenshots are taken, optical character recognition (OCR) is used to extract the relevant information and store it as a python object so it can be analyzed.
+Once the screenshots are taken, the individual components of the timeline are matched against a list of known timeline items to create a full timeline.

 See `Installation Instructions`_ for how to get everything installed, and check out `Pre-parsed Events`_ for details on which events have replays parsed already.